jacob-majesty/system-design-blueprint/AI-PROMPTS.md

   * **Focus:** Communication and simplicity.
   * **Key Deliverables:** Tradeoffs and decisions (both positive and negative), Architecture Decision Record (ADR), and Design patterns.
   * **Visual Diagram:** Request a UML, Flowchart, Class, Sequence, or Entity-Relationship Diagram.
-  * **Other Elements:** TEST: UNIT TEST, CODE REVIEW, DOCUMENTATION: Resume of MR & Technical detail of implementation with explanation.
+  * **Other Elements:** Tests: Unit test, Code review, Documentation: Resume of MR/PR & Technical detail of implementation with explanation.

 -----